MicrosoftDocs/azure-docs/articles/iot-hub/horizontal-arm-route-messages.md

    ![View the sent messages](./media/horizontal-arm-route-messages/08-messages.png)

-> [!NOTE]
+> ![NOTE]
 > These messages are encoded in UTF-32 and base64.
 If you read the message back, you have to decode it from base64 and utf-32 in order to read it as ASCII.
+>
 > If you're interested, you can use the method ReadOneRowFromFile in the Routing Tutorial to read one for from one of these message files and decode it into ASCII.
+>
 > ReadOneRowFromFile is in the IoT C# Samples repository that you unzipped for this quickstart.
-Here is the path from the top of that folder: ./iot-hub/Tutorials/Routing/SimulatedDevice/Program.cs.
-Set the boolean `readTheFile` to true, and hardcode the path to the file on disk, and it will open and translate the first row in the file.
+Here is the path from the top of that folder: `./iot-hub/Tutorials/Routing/SimulatedDevice/Program.cs.` Set the boolean `readTheFile` to true, and hardcode the path to the file on disk, and it will open and translate the first row in the file.

-** You have deployed an ARM template to create an IoT Hub and a storage account, and run a program to write messages to the hub.
+You have deployed an ARM template to create an IoT Hub and a storage account, and run a program to send messages to the hub.
 The messages are then automatically stored in the storage account where they can be viewed.

 ## Clean up resources